1. About anastrozole

 - as a fertility treatment if you have polycystic ovary syndrome

 Most people who take anastrozole will have had surgery, radiotherapy or sometimes chemotherapy to treat their breast cancer first.

 Anastrozole is available on prescription only.
-It comes as tablets and can sometimes also be used:
+It comes as tablets.

 2. Key facts